 What to wear in Calgary in winter

-Canadians have a famous: ‘There is no bad weather, just bad clothing‘.
+Canadians have a famous saying: ‘There is no bad weather, just bad clothing‘.
 This couldn’t be more true, especially for a Calgary winter trip.

 As long as you dress well, winter in Calgary shouldn’t be an issue and you’ll have an excellent time with the aforementioned Calgary winter things to do.

-First and foremost: dress in layers!
-That way, if you are getting hot from all the walking and ice skating, you can take off one layer but still be properly dress for the cold.
-A great base layer is a merino wool long-sleeved thermal shirt and merino leggings.
+First and foremost: layer up!
+That way, if you are getting hot from all the walking and ice skating, you can take off one layer but still be properly dressed for the cold.

 Buy quality gear